-When you consume or use CBD products, the endocannabinoid system is a “delivery system” of sorts, taking Cannabidiol directly to where the body deems necessary.
+When you use CBD products, the endocannabinoid system is a “delivery system” of sorts, taking Cannabidiol directly to where the body deems necessary.

 Because this body system is so varied individual-to-individual, Infinite CBD has created a variety of CBD delivery methods.
 This allows you to customize how you deliver and target your endocannabinoid receptors.